canonical/lxd/doc/howto/cluster_manage.md

 When the evacuated server is available again, use the `lxc cluster restore` command to move the server back into a normal running state.
 This command also moves the evacuated instances back from the servers that were temporarily holding them.

+(cluster-automatic-evacuation)=
+### Automatic evacuation

+If you set the [`cluster.healing_threshold`](server-options-cluster) configuration to a non-zero value, instances are automatically evacuated if a cluster member goes offline.

+When the evacuated server is available again, you must manually restore it.

 (cluster-manage-delete-members)=
 ## Delete cluster members